Home

 On Jan.
 6, 1920, now 51 years in age, Florence wed a second time to 65-year-old farmer John Jackson Craig (Dec.
 25, 1855-1939), a native of Grove City, PA.
 Federal census enumeration records for that year show the newlyweds making a home on West Avenue in Burlington, with neither one having an occupation, and him likely retired.
 They lived at 1909 West Avenue in 1929.

 For the last month of her life, Florence suffered from "endocarditis" -- inflammation of the heart's inner lining.
-She then was stricken by an embolism and died at the age of 61 on March 12, 1929.
-Her remains were placed into eternal repose in the Aspen Grove Vault in Burlington.
+She then was stricken by an embolism and died in her dwelling at the age of 61 on March 12, 1929.
+Funeral services were conducted in the home.
+Her remains were first placed into rest in Aspen Grove Cemetery "until the roads improve enough," reported the Burlington Gazette.
+From there they were moved into eternal repose in Long Creek Cemetery in Burlington.

 John outlived his wife by a decade and entered again into marriage with Mary/Marie ( ? - ? ).
 The pair dwelled in Burlington at 1601 South Central Avenue.

 Sadly, John was diagnosed with cancer of the right lung.
 He also suffered from kidney failure.
 At the age of 85, he lapsed into a coma.
 Death swept him away on March 30, 1939.
 A notation on his official Iowa death certificate shows that he had been a Burlington resident for 15 years.
-Burial was in Long Creek Cemetery, Des Moines County.
+Burial was next to our Florence in Long Creek Cemetery.